-3.5 General features
+3.6 General features

 - Workflow execution: you can start, pause, stop and resume the workflow by using the buttons in the toolbar.
 The highlighted button indicates which state the workflow is in.
 Please note that the stop button immediately interrupts any running pipeline recipe, while the pause button lets the current recipe or actor finish before the workflow is actually paused.
 After pressing the pause button, it is also possible that more than one actor is executed, since this behaviour depends on the scheduling policy.
-For instance, if there are two actors in parallel, and you pause the workflow while one is being executed, then both of them will be executed before the workflow is actually paused. - The DDF director supports actor highlighting; this feature is disabled by default: if you want to enable it click on Tools->Animate at Runtime, select an interval (e.g. 10ms) and click ok.
+For instance, if there are two actors in parallel, and you pause the workflow while one is being executed, then both of them will be executed before the workflow is actually paused. - The DDF and the PN directors support actor highlighting; this feature is disabled by default: if you want to enable it click on Tools->Animate at Runtime, select an interval (e.g. 10ms) and click ok.
 From now on the active workflow actor will be highlighted in red.
 Note: if you pause and resume a workflow the actor is not highlighted upon resume. - The runtime window (Workflow->Runtime Window) displays the current status of all the recipes and the input/output files of the last execution: this is useful especially if you are using the PN director.
 Note, however, that if you close the runtime window while the workflow is running then the workflow will stop.

 Doc: VLT-MAN-ESO-19000-5037

-Issue: 2.0
+Issue: 3.0

-Date: 16/12/2010
+Date: 05/04/2012

-Page: 11 of 21
+Page: 11 of 22